OllieBL/10ASE6-Agile-Project/PROJECT_DEVELOPMENT.md

 * The game should be pixel-art based
 * The game should have a couple accessibility options, like changing key functions and changing the display

+### __Specifications__

+#### __Functional Specifications__
+* The player can interact through the keyboard in combat to attack and move
+* The player can use buttons on the gui to interact with the map
+* The player can enter the game using an on-screen start button
+* The system needs to have combat, involving movement and attacks
+* The player needs to be able to die
+* The system needs to have a randomised map for every playthrough
+* The system needs to have choices for the player to take
+* Combat will be turn-based

+#### __Non-functional Specifications__
+* The game should respond quickly with every input the player makes
+* The game should easy to understand
+* The ui should be intuitive for players

 ### __Usecases__
 __Actor:__ Player
 __Preconditions:__ Software installed